Learn like a child again

-As far as Narcos is concerned, I think the reason this show has fueled my latest Spanish binge is threefold:
+As far as Narcos is concerned, I think the reasons this show has fueled my latest Spanish binge are threefold:

 - Centers around drug trafficking

 Drugs are bad, mkay?
 Most shows centered around drugs tend to include a combination of money, violence and corruption.
 These ingredients lend themselves to an addicting cocktail of a TV series, much like those found in The Wire or Breaking Bad.

 The wildest and most devastating part is the series’ focus on historical events—they’re often tragically depressing and almost inconceivable.1 There is absolutely narrative stringing some episodes along, as this is a Netflix original, but Narcos does establish historical characters and presents them in a moderately neutral tone.

 Since it centers around Pablo Escobar, former drug lord of Medellín, it is likely to be best told in Spanish.
 Obvious, I know, but would you believe the actor playing Escobar is Brazilian?
 Ignore his accent and listen for the true paisa one.

 A few hours a week I am transported to another country, thrown into the fascinating, yet tragic history that unfolded around cocaine in Colombia and the profound impact it carried forward for more than two decades.

 The producers filmed much of the series in Medellín and Bogotá, and throughout they weave together bits of authentic photos and videos.
 Since you’re often seeing actual footage and archived documents, the series appears more genuine.
 You see haunting videos of the aftermath of street shootouts and major bombing campaigns.

 The first season chronicles the brutal rise to Escobar’s dominance.
 It explores the ruthlessness of his empire and the ensuing exchange of violence between rival cartels, the Colombian police and populist guerrilla fighters.